 AWS Certified • Cloud Engineering Technology Graduate

 I’m a Cloud Engineering Technology graduate with hands-on experience in AWS, Terraform, and GitHub Actions.
-I’ve built and deployed infrastructure from scratch—including hosting this portfolio site with CI/CD automation and DNS configuration through Route 53.
+I’ve designed and deployed this portfolio’s AWS infrastructure with CI/CD automation and DNS configuration through Route 53.

 My goal is to step into an IT support or help desk role where I can gain real-world experience with systems and users, while continuing to build toward a long-term path in cloud and DevOps.
-I bring strong attention to detail, a working knowledge of infrastructure and automation tools, and a growing track record of self-driven technical projects.
+I focus on security, reproducibility, and clear documentation, with a growing track record of self-driven technical projects.

 During my time at Dunwoody, I was honored with the Academic Excellence Award for the Computer Technology department, and was featured for taking a hands-on, problem-solving approach to my capstone and personal projects.

-I built and deployed this portfolio site to gain hands-on experience with real AWS infrastructure and modern DevOps practices.
+I deployed this portfolio site to gain hands-on experience with real AWS infrastructure and modern DevOps practices.
 The site is hosted on S3, served securely through CloudFront, and mapped to my custom domain using Route 53.
-I manage the entire setup with Terraform, and the deployment process is fully automated using GitHub Actions with OIDC authentication.
+I manage the setup with Terraform, and the deployment process is automated using GitHub Actions with OIDC authentication.

-This project gave me practical experience with DNS configuration, TLS certificates, CI/CD pipelines, and infrastructure as code—all managed from my local machine.
-It also taught me how to secure deployments using temporary credentials and keep infrastructure reproducible from scratch.
+This project gave me practical experience with DNS configuration, TLS certificates, CI/CD pipelines, and infrastructure as code.
+It also taught me how to secure deployments using temporary credentials and keep infrastructure reproducible.

 I deployed a DNS filtering and ad-blocking system using Pi-hole in Docker on a Raspberry Pi 3 running Raspberry Pi OS Lite.
 This project gave me hands-on experience with containerization, Linux networking, persistent storage, and home network integration.